When I was a little kid I decided I was going to be a tramp.

 Another question is why this lament for a lonely death on the margins of polite society has become a de facto Australian anthem; but pithy as it is, I’ll not go into it just now.
 Except to say that when I was six or so, that violent, sweet old song sure marked the hell out of me.

 Oh!
 There once was a swagman, camped in the Billabong Under the shade of a Coolibah tree; […]

 And his ghost may be heard as it sings in the Billabong Who’ll come a-Waltzing Matilda with me?

 In this way, among others, I gained a thirst for the tramping life (AKA Waltzing Matilda).
 Maybe by way of awkward solidarity with all swaggies, drowned or just plain left out: I’ll come a-waltzing with you, Russian Jack.

-Despite this blog’s title – which I picked in a fit of whimsy and memory – I don’t plan to write on here only about tramping.
+Despite this blog’s title, I don’t plan to write on here only about tramping.
 Moonlit or otherwise.

 And I do tend to wake late on a tramp, and then dawdle along looking at clouds, talking to the flora and taking many photos; which often means I finish the day’s walk by moon- or torch-light.

 But those are other stories, which may be posted another time.